ansible/ansible/docs/docsite/rst/porting_guide_2.0.rst

 * Specifying variables at the top level of a task include statement is no longer supported.
 For example::

-    - include: foo.yml
+    - include_tasks: foo.yml
         a: 1

 Should now be::

-    - include: foo.yml
+    - include_tasks: foo.yml
       vars:
         a: 1